dstroma/datetimex-quickie/README.md

 # NAME

-DateTimeX::Create - Extend DateTime by adding a convenient create() method.
+DateTimeX::Quickie - Extend DateTime by adding a convenient quickie() method.

 # SYNOPSIS

-        use DateTimeX::Create;
+        use DateTimeX::Quickie;

         # Create from list
-        my $dt1 = DateTime->create(2023, 03, 01, 0, 0, 0, 'America/Chicago');
+        my $dt1 = DateTime->quickie(2023, 03, 01, 0, 0, 0, 'America/Chicago');

         # Create from epoch time
-        my $dt2 = DateTime->create(time);
+        my $dt2 = DateTime->quickie(time);

         # Create from string
-        my $dt3 = DateTime->create('1978-07-04 20:18:45');
+        my $dt3 = DateTime->quickie('1978-07-04 20:18:45');

 # DESCRIPTION

-This module offers a create() class method that can be exported into DateTime or another specified module.
+This module offers a quickie() class method that can be exported into DateTime or another specified module.
 It may also be used without exporting anything.
-It returns new DateTime objects.
+It returns new DateTime objects or objects from a DateTime-compatible class.

 This module takes a "do what I mean" approach and attempts to parse datetimes passed as either a list, arrayref, an epoch time, or an ISO8601-like string.

-The most simple use is to call DateTime->create with no arguments which returns a DateTime object equivalent to 0000-01-01 00:00:00.
+The most simple use is to call DateTime->quickie with no arguments which returns a DateTime object equivalent to 0000-01-01 00:00:00.

 # JUSTIFICATION